helium/HIP/0129-mobile-carrier-beta.md

 ## Deployment Impact

-Nova Labs will complete the implementation, should this HIP pass voting.
+Should this HIP pass, Nova Labs will complete the implementation and will collaboration with the foundation on deploying any required on-chain changes.

 ## Success Metrics